bradleyeckert/ok/README.md

 I've found that this updates submodules:

-1. `git submodule update --init --recursive` re-clones the files
+1. `git submodule update --force --recursive` re-clones the files
 2. `git submodule update --remote --recursive` points to the latest heads
 3. `git status` shows if `--remote` made changes.
 If so,
 4. `git add <filespec>` stages the change (use `git add --all` if living dangerously)